dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 ![Jobs vs. Cost of Living by City](/images/scrape_plot_01.png)

 Some cities may be more appealing for a data scientist to live than others.
 Several websites list best cities for Data Scientists, but their lists don't agree and their methods are not explained, so the quality of the analysis and ability to determine which individuals their results can be inferred to are limited.
-So here I set up to develop a reproducable, if not quite complete, measure of Data Scientist city attractiveness.
-Got to DSA index v0.1 shown above with top 21 cities labelled.
+So here I set up to develop a reproducible, if not quite complete, measure of Data Scientist city attractiveness.
+Got to DSA index v0.1 shown above with top 21 cities labeled.

 Number of jobs for data scientists and cost of living may be two important variables.
 Using R's rvest package, we can scrape from the web the necessary information to get an idea how cities look in terms of these two.

-Bottom Line Up Front: Eight large hiring metros stand out, and less expnsive cities within their communting distance look best by these variables.
-These two variables alone and the sources I chose show some interesting initial results, but they don't seem to capture a complete picture, so more work is needed before getting a reliable reproducable index.
+Bottom Line Up Front: Eight large hiring metros stand out, and less expensive cities within their communing distance look best by these variables.
+These two variables alone and the sources I chose show some interesting initial results, but they don't seem to capture a complete picture, so more work is needed before getting a reliable reproducible index.

 <!--more-->